Galop has a small but hard-working staff team whose roles encompass a wide variety of duties and projects.

 Services Manager & Domestic Abuse Partnership Co-ordinator: Peter Kelley

-Peter manages the services Galop provides, and also manages the LGBT Domestic Abuse Partnership.
+Peter manages Galop’s advocacy and advice services and also co-ordinates the LGBT Domestic Abuse Partnership.

 Serge provides casework services for trans* people in London through advocacy, advice and emotional support to people who have experienced violence and transphobia, and through support for trans* community-led initiatives.